Create your first policy

 You can also set:

 - Confidence threshold — how confident PolicyBot needs to be before it flags a violation.
-The slider shows 0–10; internally this maps to 0.0–1.0.
-Defaults to 8 (0.8).
+The slider goes 0–100% in 10-percent steps; the default is 80%.
 Higher = fewer but more certain flags.

 - Scope — audience, countries, teams this policy applies to.
 Leave blank to apply to everyone.